I'm just going to the park, actually. To feed the ducks. There's more than ducks there, though.

 I am situated between a duck and a diamond

-I have a straight line running through the bottom of my heart
+I have a straight line running through the bottom of my

 My beginning and my end are ambiguous to outsiders